Fall is Coming: Is Your Furnace on Its Way Out?

 Keep in mind, too, that there are a variety of products available to enhance the performance of a new furnace, including indoor air quality enhancers such as filters and humidifiers, air scrubbers and UV lights, among others.
 Such enhancements are less expensive to install if purchased and installed at the same time as the furnace.
 Your Phillips service technician has all the details.

 Finally, getting an expert opinion means knowing exactly what you’re dealing with.
 It also means safety and the peace of mind that goes with it.
-The technicians at Phillips will thoroughly inspect your system and let you know what’s what.
+As a Pittsburgh Carrier Factory Authorized Dealer, the technicians at Phillips will thoroughly inspect your system and let you know what’s what.
 Also, keep in mind that seasonal maintenance can help keep your furnace running its best for its entire service life.
 In either case, it’s time to contact us.

 Call Now Button